syntaxerror019/PiRate2/README.md

 **Disclaimer:** This software is simply a wrapper for The Pirate Bay (TPB) torrent sharing site and the QBittorrent API.
 Use at your own discretion, as pirating copyrighted material is ILLEGAL and put you in court and/ or under heavy fines!
 I am in no way responsible for your actions regarding the use of this software.
 You have been warned.

-A nice and tidily packaged "wrapper" for QBitorrent and 1337x.
-Find and watch any movie from the comfort of your couch, at no cost!
+A nice and tidily packaged "wrapper" for QBitorrent and TPB Find and watch any movie from the comfort of your couch, at no cost!

 *Side Note:*
 For all torrenting, a VPN is strongly recommended.
 I personally use [Proton VPN](https://protonvpn.com) as they have good support.